FinX-IO/Auto-GPT-FinX-Plugin/README.md

 Set FINX_API_KEY to your FinX API Key

 10. Allowlist Plugin

-    In the .env search for ALLOWEDLISTED_PLUGINS and add the FinX-Plugin.
+    In the `.env` file search for ALLOWEDLISTED_PLUGINS and add the FinX-Plugin.
 Note: Sets of listed plugins that are allowed (Example: Plugin1,Plugin2)
     ```
     ###################################################################################
     FinX-Plugin